How cartoonists drew the Harris-Pence debate on the fly

 In the cartoon caption penned by Wilkinson, Pence keeps repeating Page’s first name in order to reflect a patronizing tone.

-The Washington Post’s Ann Telnaes made preliminary sketches during the debate to prepare for her cartoon publishing Thursday.
+The Washington Post’s Ann Telnaes made preliminary sketches during the debate to prepare for her multi-panel Pence cartoon that published Thursday.

 “Of course the fly was a big topic of discussion on social media, but the gaslighting by the vice president about Trump’s coronavirus response got my attention first,” Telnaes says.
 “I’m also betting Pence mimicking Trump by continually talking over and bulldozing the moderator didn’t gain them any suburban women voters.”